Element104/ideas/PROPOSAL.md

 # Secure Desktop Spin

 Fedora Desktop spin for paranoid people.
-This Pad serves for gathering ideas/brainstorming.
+This document serves for gathering ideas, i.e. brainstorming.
 If you have an idea (even from the "almost sci-fi" category) write it down please.

 ## What are the assumptions about users of the spin